o-t-w/blog/src/content/blog/html-renaissance.md

 ---
 pubDate: 'Apr 20 2025'
 title: Frontend complexity and the HTML renaissance
-heroImage: "/buttonvs.png"
+heroImage: "/renaissance.jpg"
-description: Why I'm rooting for HTML...
+description: Why I'm rooting for HTML.
 ---

 Brad Frost, a design system consultant, has [written](https://bigmedium.com/ideas/a-global-design-system.html) of the wasted labour as different organizations reinvent the wheel: